tassavarat/shell_v2/README.md

 [![Run on Repl.it](https://repl.it/badge/github/tassavarat/shell_v2)](https://repl.it/github/tassavarat/shell_v2)
 ## Overview

-**Simple Shell** - is a Holberton school group project.
+**Shell** - is a Holberton school group project.
 The task is to write a simple UNIX command interpreter.

 Table of contents
 =================